ItzAfroBoy/lt/README.md

 - `--raw`: Prints undecorated output to terminal.
 Not functional with `--album`
 - `--album`: Fetches lyrics for entire album
 - `--skip`: Skips in-program input.
 Use when `--artist` and `--title` are passed
 - `--save`: Save the lyrics for offline use.
+Not functional with `--album`
 - `--load`: Load saved lyrics

 Powered by [Genius](https://genius.com)